 Please ask any of our staff members what being an AAHA-accredited practice means to them!
 Stop by and experience the difference.

 Scott County Animal Hospital Achieves High Level of Veterinary Excellence

-Eldridge, IA—Scott County Animal Hospital, pc has achieved the highest level of veterinary excellence following a thorough evaluation by the American Animal Hospital Association (AAHA).
+Eldridge, IA—Scott County Animal Hospital, pc has achieved the highest level of veterinary excellence on April 12, 2018 following a thorough evaluation by the American Animal Hospital Association (AAHA).
 Scott County Animal Hospital earned AAHA accreditation after a rigorous review of the hospital’s practice protocols, medical equipment, facility and client service.

 Unlike human hospitals, not all animal hospitals are required to be accredited.